MattMcFarland/react-markdown-area/README.md

 ## Basic Usage

-React-Markdown-Area generates two buttons for switching between live and edit mode, a textarea, and a preview pane.
-The bundled package comes with a minimal and namespaced amount of CSS.
-You can change the classnames of each element in use by modifying the `classNames` prop.
+React-Markdown-Area is made up of components and containers.
+Components are stateless, and the containers it comes with carry state.
+The containers are easy to use and great for beginners.
+More advanced users will benefit from creating their own containers that use the react-markdown-area components.
+You can think of them as **helpers**

+### MarkedArea
 ```javascript